-

 [Commentary] Let’s Talk About HIV – and Getting Tested

 By Martin HensonBeacon Media In 2023, 52% of all newly diagnosed HIV cases among adults and adolescents in North Carolina were Black.
-This fact doesn’t make for polite conversation in … Continue reading [Commentary] Let’s Talk About HIV – and Getting Tested
+This fact doesn’t make for polite conversation in the Southern Bible Belt, and it’s not comfortable in most spaces in general.
+North Carolina is a basketball state, so I suppose I could work…

 [Raising Durham] Comparison – and the Voice in Your Head – Are Thieves of Joy